VirusPilot/VirusPilot.github.io/README.md

 - PilotAware ATOM Station
 ## Traffic Webpage (based on local OGN and/or ADSB receivers and optional OGN APRS feed)
 - https://github.com/b3nn0/ogn2dump1090
+# More Stuff that won't fit in the above topics
+- tbd